Eshan-Akash/JS-Assignment/README.md

 # JS-Assignments
-This is an assignment for the Blockchain course.
+These are the assignments for the Blockchain course.
 This repository contains the solution to 3 problem statements

 # JS-Assignment-1